MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-inbox.md

       - **Show**
       - **Hide**

-## Configure inbox views
+## Pre-configured inbox views

-The following views are supported in the inbox:
+The following views are supported out of the box in the inbox:

 - **Cases**: Shows all cases that are owned by the user, including active and resolved cases.
 - **Assigned Conversations**: Shows all conversations that have been assigned to the user, including active and closed conversations.